 Columbia Generating Station provides other benefits to the Northwest beyond providing reliable, affordable electric power.
-Columbia employs hundreds of dedicated, highly educated employees who live in the region and participate in the economy – it’s estimated that Energy Northwest generates about $440 million in economic activity right in the Mid-Columbia.
+Columbia employs hundreds of dedicated, highly educated employees who live in the region and participate in the economy – it’s estimated that Energy Northwest generates nearly $500 million in economic activity right in the Mid-Columbia.

 Columbia Generating Station is an integral part of the community in more ways than one.

 Did you know: more than 60 percent of the carbon-free electricity produced in the United States comes from nuclear energy?
 Yet nuclear energy receives little recognition for this clean air contribution.

 For many states, such as Illinois, New York and New Jersey, nuclear energy is the largest source of carbon-free electricity.